pogoMena/DatabaseApp/README.md

 # DatabaseApp
-An application which processes a database based on the users selection
+An application which reads off of a database and displays information about different characters Including correlating pictures

-Even reads pictures off of the database!
-How cool is that
+Picture of running app included